MeGrimlock/ALFRED/README.md

 # ALFRED

-Email Based RPA core

 ALFRED V1 (Python 3 advanced Outlook automation Tool)

+**OBJECTIVE:**

     ALFRED is a virtual assistant for quick email automation.

-**OBJECTIVE:**

     ALFRED aims to provide a quick and easy RPA capability for EMAIL base organizations where multiple tasks could be automated but still depend on a person "processing" such tasks.